AdaCore/training_material/courses/rust_essentials/170_iterators/02-defining_an_iterator.rst

 Iterators in Practice
 -----------------------

-* Iterator provides standard way to access elements of a collection
+* Iterator provides standard way to access items of a collection

   * One at a time